oasis-mihal/umu/README.md

 ## Is this ready to use?
 No. More work has to be done before this is ready for beta builds.

-Only the download/install works right now, packages must be uninstalled and updated manually.
 No download server exists yet either, so you must create the package configs yourself.

 If you need this package, consider contributing to the project.